- By using the IQNet Website, you agree to this Policy.

-- IQNet will endeavour to take all reasonable steps to keep any personal information IQNet holds about you accurate, complete and up-to-date.
+- IQNet will endeavor to take all reasonable steps to keep any personal information IQNet holds about you accurate, complete and up-to-date.

 - In turn, the terms under which you are entitled to visit and use the IQNet website require you to ensure that any personal information you provide to IQNet is accurate, complete and up-to-date.